imh/imh.github.io/_posts/2022-11-12-canonical_flow_ode.md

 (to do: figure out how
 jekyll and bibtex work together).

-Specifically, it reduces to (without loss of generality, I think):
+Specifically, it reduces to (without loss of generality, up to a straightforward reparametrization):

 $$\dot{x} = x - \mathbb{E}_{x_0 \sim p(x_0 \vert x; t)} \left[ x_0 \right] =: x - m(x; t)$$